Author: Ron Graham

 I have not taken each description or qualification and separately discussed it, because that seems to me a rather tedious and unnecessary task, since the descriptions are pretty much self explanatory.

-This is an example of the pressure of context where the giving of a special meaning to the words “servant”, “man”, and “woman” becomes necessary to give the sense, rather than merely arbitrary.
+This is a case of the pressure of context forcing a special meaning on the words “servant”, “man”, and “woman” because without that special meaning they would not make sense.

 Coming back to verse 11 the translator has to decide whether to use the word "women" or "wives" or "deaconesses" here.